AlexandreCarlton/idea-settings/README.md

 Instead, we can store the configuration in a single file that all developers can use to generate their settings, ensuring a standardised environment.

-## Why not the IntelliJ Configuration Script?

-This is a plugin bundled with the default IntellIJ installation.
-It allows the user to add run configurations via a YAML file in the repository.
-This project has a similar goal, but with a much wider set of configuration in mind.

 ## What can be configured?

 See the [example .IDEA-settings.yml](IDEA-settings-exampl.yml) which provides